grafana/tempo/docs/sources/traceql/query-editor.md

 # TraceQL query editor

-With Tempo 2.0, you can use the TraceQL query editor in the Tempo data source to build queries and drill-down into result sets.
+With Tempo 2.0, you can use the TraceQL viewer and query editor in the Tempo data source to build queries and drill-down into result sets.
 The editor is available in Grafana’s Explore interface.

+>**NOTE**: To use the TraceQL query editor, you need to enable the `traceqlEditor` feature flag.
+This feature is available starting in Grafana 9.3.2.

 <p align="center"><img src="../assets/query-editor-http-method.png" alt="Query editor showing request for http.method" /></p>